stoeps13/connections-doc/source/admin/admin/t_admin_settings_UI.md

 1. From the Blogs home page, click the **Administration** tab.

+    !!! note
-    **Note:** You must be logged in as an administrator to see the Administration tab.
+    You must be logged in as an administrator to see the Administration tab.

 2. Click the **Configuration** link.